top of page

 Where screens end, wonder begins!

-• Weekly Wonder Moment, one planned activity that sparks gratitude and curiosity.
+• Weekly Wonder Moment: Plan one activity that sparks gratitude and curiosity.

 “Let the little children come to Me… for the kingdom of heaven belongs to such as these.” ~ Matthew 19:14